 - Social Work

-Participants must be full time students at the institution they represent.
-Please note: Full time students who are also employed in professional leadership positions are not eligible to compete.
+Participants must be full-time students at the institution they represent.
+Please note: Full-time students who are also employed in professional leadership positions are not eligible to compete.
 Exceptions will be reviewed by the CLARION Executive Board on an individual basis.
-Requests for an exception must be submitted by January 31, 2015.

-Participants may only compete Once.
+Participants may only compete once (applies to both local and national competitions).
 Teams must be comprised of new participants annually.
+National participants can send only one team to the competition.

 Team members will share the entire prize as listed.